-Based on the exemption set out in article 526bis §3 of the Company Code, the functions assigned to the audit committee are exercised by the board of directors in its entirety.
-The chairman of the board of directors, François Tesch, is an independent director as defined in article 526ter of the Company Code and Appendix A of the 2009 Belgian Code on Corporate Governance.
+Based on the exemption set out in article 526bis §3 of the Company Code (now article 7:99 §3, CAC), the functions assigned to the audit committee are exercised by the board of directors in its entirety.
+The chairman of the board of directors, François Tesch, is an independent director as defined in article 526ter of the Company Code (now Article 7:87, §1, CAC) and Principle 3.5 of the 2020 Corporate Governance Code.
 He is competent with respect to accounting and auditing matters.